apache/beam-site/use/mobile-gaming-example.md

 `UserScore`'s basic pipeline flow does the following:

-1. Read the day's score data from a file stored in Google Cloud Storage.
+1. Read the day's score data from a file stored in a text file.
 2. Sum the score values for each unique user by grouping each game event by user ID and combining the score values to get the total score for that particular user.
 3. Write the result data to a [Google Cloud BigQuery](https://cloud.google.com/bigquery/) table.